mit-acl/Batvik-seasonal-dataset-loader/README.md

 A high-quality orthophoto of the area is available via [National Land Survey of Finland](https://www.maanmittauslaitos.fi/en).
 The license of National Land Survey of Finland does not permit redistributing the map data, hence you have to download it yourself.

-See in particular the page [MapSite "Download geospatial data" service](https://asiointi.maanmittauslaitos.fi/karttapaikka/tiedostopalvelu?lang=en)
+See in particular the page [MapSite "Download geospatial data" service](https://asiointi.maanmittauslaitos.fi/karttapaikka/tiedostopalvelu?lang=en) and
 - Click "Orthophoto"
 - Find the tile K4224H (you can find it by searching for Båtvik, Kirkkonummi) and add it to the shopping cart
 - Click "Go to checkout" and fill your name and email, then click "Order"